siaABC/ELEC5552-team9/README.md

 The adc_dac folder contains the tested assembles design with pin assignment.
-The DE_Lite10.qpf is the top level project file and the top level vhd file is in the output folder as top.vhd.
+The DE_Lite10.qpf is the top level project file and the top level vhd file is in the output_files folder as top.vhd.
 An adcdac.rar file is also provided in case any IP file is lost.

 Code ADC_platform_designer is built in 28/09/21 by Ran Li (22745811).
 This design has been verified by system console on Quartus Pro version.